malongxuan/MSD/README.md

 If you use the MSD data for research. please cite our paper "I run as fast as a rabbit, can you?
 A Multilingual Simile Dialogue Dataset"

-We will upload the data in 3 days.
+We have already upload our paper on arxiv.org and we will upload the data in 3 days.